olefriis/mos6510/README.md

 (Sound Interface Device - the sound chip from the Commodore 64).
 This object will receive `poke` calls whenever the simulated program writes to the addresses mapped to the SID.

-Be warned: This gem is a HUGE hack!
-Basically it is just wrapping a MOS 6510 simulator stolen (*) from the [jsSID](https://github.com/jhohertz/jsSID) project.
-I'd love to do a pure-Ruby implementation one day, but just needed a MOS 6510 emulator for another project.
+Be warned: This is just a very raw conversion of a JavaScript implementation stolen (*) from the [jsSID](https://github.com/jhohertz/jsSID) project.
+It has bugs, probably because of my conversion.
+I'd love fix this one day, but just needed a MOS 6510 emulator for another project.

 (*) This explains the GPL v2 license of this project.